-- A: International Association of Chiefs of Police, International Police Association, Illinois Association of Chiefs of Police, South Suburban Chiefs of Police Association, Illinois State Police Command Association.
+- A: International Association of Chiefs of Police, International Police Association, Illinois Association of Chiefs of Police, South Suburban Chiefs of Police Association, Illinois State Police Command Association, International Narcotics Association.

 - Q: Please list any teaching or speaking experience you have had, including subject matter:

-- A: Ronald Janota has taught at the Federal Bureau of Investigation Academy, Quantico, Illinois State Police Academy, Federal Law Enforcement Training Academy, Glenco, Georgia, and appearances throughout the United States regarding a program I wrote, designed and marketed entitled, "Risk Assessment".
+- A: Ronald Janota has taught at the Federal Bureau of Investigation Academy, Quantico, Illinois State Police Academy, Federal Law Enforcement Training Academy, Glenco, Georgia, and appearances throughout the United States regarding a block of instruction he wrote, designed and marketed entitled, "Risk Assessment".